-A new land-based test facility for freshwater ballast water treatment systems
+Wageningen Marine Research offers a land-based test facility for ballast water management systems (BWMS).

 Ballast Water Management Convention

-To prevent unwelcome visitors, the International Maritime Organisation (IMO: www.imo.org) set up the Ballast Water Management Convention in 2004.
-Already been signed by many countries, the core of the convention is that all ships must eventually install a treatment system that would prevent various organisms from being transported in ballast water.
-These are mostly so-called two-stage methods, such as systems that first filter out most of the organisms in ballast water mechanically, then kill the remainder with UV light or chemicals.
+To prevent the introduction of invasive species, the Ballast Water Management Convention by the International Maritime Organisation (IMO: www.imo.org) entered into force in 2007.
+This convention states that all new ships must install a ballast water management system and all older ships must install one within five years.
+These systems mostly use the so-called two-stage method, which are systems that first filter out most of the organisms in the ballast water mechanically, and then kill the remainder with UV-light or chemicals.
 In the latter case, there must be guarantees that the ballast water will be safe for the ecosystem after discharge.
-Unstable chemicals must therefore be used, or the active ingredients neutralised before discharge.
+Unstable chemicals must therefore be used or the active ingredients neutralised before discharge.

-The worldwide research into the effectiveness of treatment systems focuses on their effects in saltwater.
+The worldwide research into the effectiveness of treatment systems mostly focuses on their effects in salt and brackish water.
 Many major ports, however, are partially or completely freshwater, including Rotterdam, Hamburg, Antwerp and the cities in the Great Lakes region of the US.
-To test the effects of ballast water in such areas, IMARES has a freshwater test facility in Den Helder.
+To test the effects of ballast water in such areas, Wageningen Marine Research can perform both fresh, brackish and salt water tests.

 - Application dossiers (Basic and Final approval)